 Moreover, When the service finds two documents with the same name at the same location on Salesforce, it creates 2 documents on SharePoint and it adds a postfix that allows both the files to exist on SharePoint since SharePoint doesn’t allow for having 2 documents with the same name at the same location.
 The postfix is configurable by the service administrator.
-CB Salesforce to SharePoint Document Stubbing supports the newest Salesforce Lightning experience, so look for it soon on AppExchange!
+Document Extractor supports the newest Salesforce Lightning experience, so look for it soon on AppExchange!

 Until then, we invite you to visit our blog to learn more and get in touch with our experts to see what solution best fits your business needs.